kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

 ```html
 <script src="//cdnapisec.kaltura.com/p/{partner_id}/sp/{partnerId}00/embedIframeJs/uiconf_id/{uiconf_id}/partner_id/{partnerId}"></script>
 ```
-After you have included the Kaltura Player library, the following kWidget API embed methods will be available:
+After you have included the Kaltura Web Video Player library, the following kWidget API embed methods will be available:

 * `kWidget.embed(targetId, settings)`: The most commonly used JavaScript embed method, after loading the DOM, the Kaltura Player will be rendered against the div whose ID was provided in `targetId`.
-* `kWidget.thumbEmbed(targetId, settings)`: This method will render a thumbnail and play button to the `targetId` DOM element, and will only render the full Player when the end user clicks the Play button.
+* `kWidget.thumbEmbed(targetId, settings)`: This method will render a thumbnail and play button to the `targetId` DOM element, and will only render the full player when the end user clicks the Play button.
 The thumbnail embed will pass all of the configurations to the kWidget.embed when the Play button is clicked.
-The Player context menu can be disabled by setting the `EmbedPlayer.DisableContextMenu` UIVar to *true* using the flashvars or the Player Studio UIVars.
+The player context menu can be disabled by setting the `EmbedPlayer.DisableContextMenu` UIVar to *true* using the flashvars or the Player Studio UIVars.

 #### Embed API Method Parameters